University of Bolton, Deane Road, Bolton. BL3 5AB

 The University of Bolton is committed to the well being of its employees.
 The university’s occupational health policy promotes and maintains the physical, mental and social well-being of all staff.
 A number of health and well-being initiatives are in place.
 For further details, please see the links below:

 Employee Wellbeing Statement | Sports Service Information & Contacts | Sports & Spinal Injuries Clinic | UK Healthcare | Flexible Working | Eyecare Voucher Scheme | Employee Assistant Helpline/Information | Childcare Voucher Information | Cyclescheme Information | Menopause in the Workplace

 Staff and students can have free wireless access network access on campus – and around town!
 Anyone with a wireless capable laptop or Personal Digital Assistant (PDA) can register by picking up a voucher from the library.

-Working from home guidelines and Health & Safety checklist
+Working Remotely from Home Policy and Health & Safety Checklist.

 Workload Allocation Planning Framework | Guidance – Workload Allocation Planning